SabaOrk/SabaOrk/README.md

 **SabaOrk/SabaOrk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🔭 I’m currently working on Siege Discord Bota and a Blogger.
+- 🔭 I’m currently working on Siege Discord Bot and a Blogger.
 - 🌱 I’m currently learning Computer Science at Universitat of Saarland
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about Anything